paysera/app-engineering-blog/content/pages/1--about/index.md

 We also have some other roles for devs, like devops or secops.

 We are an international company – our teams work from different locations:
-- 9 teams work from Lithuania (8 mainly from Vilnius, one – from Kaunas).
-We're also looking for new developers to form teams in Klaipėda, Panėvežys and Šiauliai;
+- 10 teams work from Lithuania (9 mainly from Vilnius, one – from Kaunas);
-- one team from Bulgaria;
+- one team from Bulgaria (Sofia), also looking for developers in Plovdiv;
-- we're currently looking to expand in several other countries.
+- we're gathering teams in Manila and Dhaka, also looking to expand in several other countries.

 We always communicate with each other when needed, but try to keep the whole team in one place for as effective work as possible.